 On 18 September 2015, the US Environment Protection Agency (EPA) announced that Volkswagen had confessed to using so-called ‘defeat device’ software in a number of vehicles in order to meet US air pollutant emissions standards.
 These devices feign better emission output when tested in the lab compared to on-the-road situations – where the cars gravely exceed the legal limits.

-The scale of the issue is global, with 11 million cars affected, including 8 million vehicles in Europe.
+It soon became clear that the scale of the issue is global, with 11 million cars affected, including 8 million vehicles in Europe.

 BEUC is coordinating the activities of national consumer organisations at the European level and also working closely with our sister organisation Consumers International at the global level.
 In tackling this vital issue for consumers, we have made our concerns known to key European stakeholders.

 On 22 September 2015, we sent a letter to Ms. Elżbieta Bieńkowska – European Commissioner for the Internal Market, Industry, Entrepreneurship and SMEs – asking her: “What plans does [the European Commission] have to improve the oversight of EU vehicle test procedures and will it launch an investigation into the possible use of installed software designed to manipulate type approval tests in the EU?”.
-We also highlighted the lack of a dedicated agency to overlook the implementation of EU regulations, something that exists for all the other major transport modes.

 Click here for our response to VW's reply letter.